terramate-io/terramate/README.md

 since you won't get the same build result each time you run the install command.

+## Configuring Your Project

+Checkout the docs on [overall configuration](docs/config.md) for details on how different kinds of configurations can help you to avoid duplication and write solid Infrastructure as Code.

 ## Why using stacks?

 The stack concept is advised for several reasons.